PaulKinlan/paul.kinlan.me/content/2016-11-22-face-detection.markdown

 libraries that have been able to do Edge Detection, Face Detection, barcode and QR code detection (I even wrote a web app that has done it.)

-The Shape Detection API can detect both faces and barcodes (and QRCodes)

-Right now it is still experiemental and you have to enable it via `chrome://flags/#enable-experimental-web-platform-features`
+The Shape Detection API is currently in Chrome Canary (M57) and can detect both faces and barcodes (and QRCodes) and because it is still experiemental you have to enable it via `chrome://flags/#enable-experimental-web-platform-features`

-The simplest form of the API is to invoke the API with an image and get the list of faces back.
+The API is relatively simple to use, with the simplest form of face detection being to invoke the API with an image and get the list of faces back.

 ```
 var faceDetector = new FaceDetector();